-The unaudited pro forma consolidated financial statements and related notes are included for informational purposes only and do not purport to reflect the results of operations or financial position of SDC Inc. that would have occurred had SDC Inc. been in existence or operated as a public company or otherwise during the periods presented.
-If this offering and other transactions contemplated herein had occurred in the past, our operating results might have been materially different from those presented in the unaudited pro forma financial statements.
-The unaudited pro forma consolidated financial statements should not be relied upon as being indicative of our results of operations or financial position had the described transactions occurred on the dates assumed.
-The unaudited pro forma consolidated financial information also does not project our results of operations or financial position for any future period or date.
-Future results may vary significantly from the results reflected in the unaudited Pro Forma Consolidated Statements of Operations and should not be relied on as an indication of our results after the

-$consummation \ of this \ offering \ and \ the \ other \ transactions \ contemplated \ by \ such \ unaudited \ pro \ forma \ consolidated \ financial \ statements.$
+The unaudited pro forma condensed consolidated financial statements and related notes are included for informational purposes only and do not purport to reflect the financial position or results of operations of SDC Inc. that would have occurred had SDC Inc. been in existence or operated as a public company or otherwise during the periods presented.
+If this offering and other transactions contemplated herein had occurred in the past, our operating results might have been materially different from those presented in the unaudited condensed consolidated pro forma financial statements.
+The unaudited pro forma condensed consolidated financial position or results of operations had the described transactions occurred on the dates assumed.
+The unaudited pro forma condensed consolidated financial information also does not project our financial position or results of operations for any future period or date.
+Future results may vary significantly from the results reflected in the unaudited Pro Forma Condensed Consolidated Statements of Operations and should not be relied on as an indication of our results after the consummation of this offering and the other transactions contemplated by such unaudited pro forma condensed consolidated financial statements.